ryanklee/LLM-Workflow-Director/README.md

 ## Key Features

 - Configurable workflow stages and transitions
-- Integration with LLM microservice for enhanced context-aware prompts and sufficiency evaluation
+- Direct integration with Anthropic's Claude API for enhanced context-aware prompts and sufficiency evaluation
 - State management for tracking project progress
 - Command-line interface for easy interaction
-- Extensible architecture for custom plugins and LLM models
+- Extensible architecture for custom plugins
 - Coding conventions management and integration with Aider
-- Improved error handling and retry mechanism for LLM queries
+- Improved error handling and retry mechanism for Claude API queries
-- Efficient caching system for LLM responses
+- Efficient caching system for Claude API responses
-- Tiered LLM approach for optimized performance and cost management
+- Tiered Claude model approach for optimized performance and cost management
 - Sophisticated prompt generation based on workflow configuration
 - Enhanced logging for better debugging and monitoring
-- Detailed project structure and coding conventions integration in LLM prompts
+- Detailed project structure and coding conventions integration in Claude prompts
 - Advanced logging system with:
   - Separate console and file handlers
   - Structured JSON logging with detailed context
   - Timestamped log files for easy tracking
 - Comprehensive project state reporting with workflow visualization
-- Dynamic context enhancement for LLM prompts based on current workflow state
+- Dynamic context enhancement for Claude prompts based on current workflow state
 - Detailed progress tracking and reporting
+- Exclusive use of Anthropic's Claude models (Haiku, Sonnet, and Opus) for all LLM interactions
+- Optimized prompt engineering techniques for Claude models
+- Utilization of Claude's 200k token context window for handling large amounts of context

 ## Installation